davidpintos/baboons/README.md

 Baboons
 ======

-It's a multiplayer game made in html5 and node.js.
+It's a multiplayer online game made in html5 and node.js for Facebook.